Royals vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 80 hits with 18 doubles, two triples, two home runs and 35 walks.
-He has driven in 25 runs with 12 stolen bases.
+- Steven Kwan has 80 hits with 18 doubles, two triples, two home runs, 36 walks and 25 RBI.
+He's also stolen 12 bases.

 Kwan Recent Games